telerik/kendo-ui-core/docs/controls/hybrid/button/button.md

 ### Size

-There are three predefined sizes - small, medium (default) and large.
+There are three predefined sizes&mdash;small, medium (default) and large.
 To apply different than the default size set `km-small` or `km-large` class.

 The example below demonstrates a small Button.